karimarous/Getting_started_with_Terraform_and_AWS_FR/lab16/README.md

   }
 ```

-1.3 Go to dev.tfvars and override all the code with the following code
+1.3 Replace the code that exist in dev.tfvars with the following code
 ```
 vpc_name = "karim-vpc"
 vpc_cidr = "10.0.0.0/16"